tusharsadhwani/blog/src/pages/posts/builtins.md

 ---
-title: "A tour of Python, through its builtins"
+title: "Understanding all of Python, through its builtins"
 description: "Python has a whole lot of builtins that are unknown to most people.
 This guide aims to introduce you to everything that Python has to offer, through its seemingly obscute builtins."
 publishDate: "Wednesday, 18 August 2021"
 author: "Tushar Sadhwani"
 heroImage: "/images/builtins.jpg"
-alt: "A tour of Python, through its builtins"
+alt: "Understanding all of Python, through its builtins"
 layout: "../../layouts/BlogPost.astro"
 ---

 > ### This blog is currently a work in progress.

 Python as a language is comparatively simple.
-And I believe, that you can learn quite a bit about Python and its features, just by learning what all of its builtins are, and what they do.
+And I believe, that you can learn quite a lot about Python and its features, just by learning what all of its builtins are, and what they do.
 And to back up that claim, I'll be doing just that.

+> Just to be clear, this is not going to be a tutorial post.
+Covering such a vast amount of material in a single blog post, while starting from the beginning is pretty much impossible.
+So I'll be assuming you have a basic to intermediate understanding of Python.
+But other than that, we should be good to go.

 ## So what's a builtin?